We asked our Agile Coaches:

 - Compare different solutions to find the one that can be implemented sooner

 Estimation helps to understand the next steps of the complex product development.
 Estimated work packages help to plan the next steps (f.e.
 Sprint).
 But that is just the result of the estimation.
 The estimation itself as a process is very useful.
-If the estimation is discussed within the team it fosters a discussion within the team that increase the understanding of the working item and in result in a better product.
+If the estimation is discussed within the team it fosters a discussion within the team that increases the understanding of the working item and result in a better product.
 A backlog with estimated items helps the Product Owner to order it and decide which item is useful for the next product development step.

 Estimations are a tool.
 They help on the way to create a shared understanding of the work to be done.
 This is broken down into smaller parts, that create increments of value.
 These stories are discussed / refined until it’s clear what needs to get delivered.